lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 ... or follow the rest of this README to do it manually. :)

-Note: *Don't* blindly trust script files; go and look at it first.
-These are the exact instructions from this README.md, but in a single script.
+**Note:** *Don't* blindly trust script files; go and look at it first.
+These are the exact instructions from this `README.md`, but in a single script.

 ### 2. Initialize the Repository